Wonderfall/dockerfiles/subsonic/README.md

 - **/musics** : your music files
 - **/data** : subsonic data
 - **/playlists** : subsonic playlists

-#### Known issues (only with alpine) :
-- Can't retrieve pictures through TLS (although it's not automatic, you have to choose clear-HTTP sources only when picking a cover picture) -> **fixed !**
-- "Default covers" (when no cover image is detected) are not generated (not sure it's a problem since I find this feature useless... such ugly fonts/colors)

 #### Docker Compose (example)
 ```